dotnet/docfx/Documentation/spec/docfx_document_schema.md

             2. Little chance that keywords DocFX defines duplicate with what JSON schema defines, after all, JSON schema defines a finite set of reserved keywords.
             3. For example[Swagger spec](http://swagger.io/) is also based on JSON schema and the fields it introduces in has no prefix.
     * Decision: *Remove* `d-` prefix.
-3. What's remaining work if to apply schema to the complex data model, for example, ManagedReference, or UniversalReference?
-    * 1. OPS plugin framework, to insert metadata into the data model, for example, git commit id, git contributers.
-      Solution: A TagInterpreter plugin framework to insert metadata if the property contains `metadata` tag
-    * 2. The schema is able to support complex Json Schema syntax, such as definition reference `#/definiton/commonobject`
-    * 3. Support complex syntax in `<xref>` to support specify the html content to be rendered.
-Current `xref` always renders to `<a/> if `uid` can be resolved
-      Idea: One idea is to support syntax similar to `<xref uid="uid" template="a.tmpl">` that template writer can specify the template used to render `xref`
-    * 4. Support overwrite the object with given `uid`
-        Challenge: The schema can define multiple `uid`s inside one document.
-    * 5. Support incremental build